ds4an/CoDas4CG/README.md

 	SQL:select input,output from testcase where numId= ID

-#  /Compute: This folder contains how to calculate the belu value between the source code, preprocessing code, and code to detect whether it contains compilation errors, etc.
+#  /Compute: This folder contains tools to calculate the BLEU, and to detect compilation errors in generated programs.

- 1.ComputeBLEU（pred, refer）: Calculate the BLEU between the generated code pred and the reference code refer
+ 1.ComputeBLEU（pred, refer）: Retrun  BLEU between the generated code pred and the reference code refer

- 2.ComputeBLEU2（pred,refers）:Calculate the BLEU of code pred according to a series of refer
+ 2.ComputeBLEU2（pred,refers）:Retrun  BLEU of code pred according to a series of refer

- 3.hasCompilerErrors（File name）:Check whether the code has static detection and dynamic compilation errors
+ 3.hasCompilerErrors（File name）:Check whether the code has static  and dynamic compilation errors

- 4.PreProcessALL(File requirements， File implements): Return after preprocessing related requirements and codes
+ 4.PreProcessALL(File requirements， File implements): Preprocess related requirements and programs

- 5.PreProcessReq(File requirements， File implements): Return after preprocessing related requirements
+ 5.PreProcessReq(File requirements， File implements): Preprocess requirements (tasks)

-6.PreProcessImp(File requirements， File implements): Return after preprocessing the relevant code
+6.PreProcessImp(File requirements， File implements): Preprocess the program